Beyond the Frame: Designing Around Sconces, Switches, and Vents

 The "Erase" Method (Organic Flow)

-For "ugly" necessities like thermostats or light switches, you want the eye to move past them.
+For necessities like thermostats or light switches, you want the eye to move past them.

 - Use an Asymmetrical or Salon layout.

-- Distribute frames around the obstacle with varied spacing.
+- Distribute frames around the object with varied spacing.

 4. Troubleshooting Common Constraints